intentor/adic/README.md

 When a scene is destroyed, all the commands will be released and all the registrations will be disposed.

-So, if you're using a <a href="#static-containers">container that will live through scenes</a>, be aware that all the commands will have to registered again.
+So, if you're using a <a href="#static-containers">container that will live through scenes</a>, be aware that all commands will have to be registered again.

 ## <a id="order-of-events"></a>Order of events